ZackMurry/gifngo/README.md

 ### Help
 To view the list of commands, you can use the option `help`.

+### Version
+This command prints the version of gifngo that is being called.

 ### Frame rate
 You can set the frame rate to record at by using the option `--fps [value]` or `-f [value]`.
 The default value is 18.